 A crossing guard is employed on a part time basis to assist with traffic control on Burnt House Hill Road.
 The sole responsibility of the guard is to secure the safety of the children that walk or ride their bicycles to the Gayman Elementary School.

 The patrol division is the largest, most active and most important part of the police department.
 They are the first-line officers that deal with the public on an everyday basis.
-The structure of the staff is currently made up of the Chief, fifteen (15) officers which includes one (1) sergeant, four (4) corporals, one (1) detective, and nine (9) patrol officers.
+The structure of the staff is currently made up of the Chief, fifteen (15) officers which includes one (1) sergeant, four (4) corporals, one (2) detectives, and nine (8) patrol officers.
 All of the officers within a patrol division are responsible for the daily service calls, traffic accidents, traffic enforcement, and residential & business patrol.
 They act as juvenile officers and run the Central Bucks Youth Diversion Program; Explorers Post and are detailed to many Community Policing details such as bicycle safety programs and bicycle rodeos.; have a bicycle patrol unit; a specialized Traffic Accident Reconstruction Unit; and a Truck Safety Inspection Unit.
 Officers are assigned to the County MIRT (Major Incident Response Team) Team - a 125-man field force.
 Officers are also assigned to the SRT (Special Response Team) SWAT.

 Emergency Dial 911